rollup/rollupjs.org/guide/en/07-tools.md

 });
 ```

-Also you may use new async/await syntax
+You may also use the `async/await` syntax:

 ```js
 const gulp = require('gulp');